 As soon as Google released an update to their search algorithm, it immediately changed the game and techniques for search engine optimization (SEO) strategies.
 It impacted everyone in the SEO community, from website owners to webmasters.
 In spring of 2017, Google released Google Fred Update and stirred up the entire SEO world with people all around the world speculating its impact on their sites.
 And you shouldn’t take it lightly either!

 Now why this particular update is causing so much panic is because people all around the globe are reporting up to 90% loss in their organic web traffic post the update.
 Some polls say, out that nearly 43% of websites on the internet were impacted by this particular update.
-Sounds scary, isn’t?
+Sounds scary, isn’t it?